Table of Contents Show

-Before we get into the real question is obesity a disability or not, we should first find a perfect definition for disability.
+Before we get into the real question of whether obesity is a disability or not, we should first find a perfect definition for disability.
 Disability is defined as a certain kind of medical condition in which a person is unable to do certain activities and finds it difficult to interact with the rest of the world.
 Disability or impairment is mainly associated with the limitation and restrictions of a person in doing ordinary day-to-day activities.

 On the other hand, when we talk of obesity, it’s all about excessive body fat that increases the risk of other health problems.
-It is mainly caused due to the intake of excess calories than disposed of by daily activities and exercises.
+It is mainly caused by the intake of excess calories than disposed of by daily activities and exercises.
 But these two assertions cannot alone decide whether obesity is a disability or not unless we study its causes, underlying health conditions, and its impact on the life of a person from the physical and physiological perspectives.

 1. Obesity: A Detailed Study

 1.1.
 Some Statistics

 Excessive fat accumulation- obesity is a raging issue in every part of the world.
 One out of every 3 men and 1 out of every 5 women is suffering from obesity because of their poor metabolism, excessive fat consumption, and lack of routine exercises.

 According to WHO, a BMI of more than 25 is overweight, and more than 30 is obese.
 About 39.68% of the American population, which is around 70 million adults (35 million men and 35 million women), are obese.

 Obesity is a disorder that is prevalent among all age groups and all genders.
 However, it is important to note that older women (women of age 40-75) are at a higher risk of obesity), than men of the same age group.
 It is seen that women in this age bracket experience a sudden increase in their waist circumference and extra fat accumulation around other body parts.